People's Liberation Army Navy: Strategy, plans, priorities

 In 1998 China purchased the discarded Ukrainian ship Varyag and began retrofitting it for naval deployment.
 On 25 September 2012, the People's Liberation Army Navy took delivery of China's first aircraft carrier, Liaoning.
 The 60,000-ton ship can accommodate 33 fixed wing aircraft.
 It is widely speculated that these aircraft will be the J15 fighter (the Chinese version of Russia's SU-33).

 In September 2015, satellite images showed that China may have started constructing its first indigenous Type 002 aircraft carrier.
 At the time, the layout suggested to be displacement of 50,000 tons and a hull to have a length of about 240 m and a beam of about 35 m.
 On 28 April 2017 the carrier was launched as Shandong.

 Japan has raised concerns about the PLAN's growing capability and the lack of transparency as its naval strength keeps on expanding.
 China has entered into service the world's first anti-ship ballistic missile called DF-21D.
 The potential threat from the DF-21D against U.S. aircraft carriers has reportedly caused major changes in U.S. strategy.

 On 28 June 2017 China launched the first of a new type of large destroyer, the Type 055 destroyer.
 The destroyer – the Nanchang – is, with its length of 180 m and at over 12,000 tons fully loaded, the second largest destroyer class in the world after the American Zumwalt-class destroyer.
-Eight destroyers to this design, rated by the United States Navy as "cruisers", have been built or are under construction.
+By 2025, at least ten destroyers to this design (rated by the United States Navy as "cruisers") have been built and more are under construction.

+As of 2025, the PLAN's six Type 094 submarines are assigned 72 warheads on JL-3 ballistic missiles, representing 12% of China's nuclear stockpile.
+It is unclear how many if any nuclear warheads are actively deployed on submarines, or held in storage on land.
+China plans to upgrade this sea leg of its nuclear triad with the Type 096 submarine.

 Comparison to US Navy

-The strength of PLAN is often compared to that of the US Navy.The PLAN is the second largest navy in the world in terms of tonnage which stands at 2 million tons as of 2022, only behind the United States Navy.